SCIENTIFIC ADVISORY AND PEER REVIEW

 - Is there evidence of good levels of collaboration and interactions with other research groups in order to maximise the investment in the centre by Brain Tumour Research?

-Their completed reports are then sent out to every member of the SMAB, who review them using both qualitative and quantitative methods: in other words, they offer comments, and scores on a scale of 1 to 5, in each category.
+Their completed reports are then sent out to selected members of the SMAB, who review them using both qualitative and quantitative methods: in other words, they offer comments, and scores on a scale of 1 to 5, in each category.

-Comments and scores are then amalgamated into anonymised reports and spreadsheets and submitted in an unabridged format to the Research Sub-Committee, which is comprised of Brain Tumour Research Trustees.
+Reports from the Annual Review meeting are submitted to the Research Sub-Committee, which is comprised of Brain Tumour Research Trustees.
 The Research Sub-Committee also independently review the full reports from each Centre, before making their recommendations for the next year of grant funding to the full Board of Trustees.

 This entire process is designed to assist the charity in the prioritisation of where funds should be granted, especially if Centre requirements are in excess of charity funds available